Register and pay by December 1 and receive a $300 discount by using the code DLABEARLY at time of registration.

 - Distinguish between the three types of Participatory Design and the contexts in which each may be most useful

-- Recognize and mitigate power dynamics and barriers to participation in innovation processes
+- Recognize and mitigate power dynamics and barriers to participation in innovation processes - especially in a virtual environment

 - Apply frameworks and techniques aimed at facilitating the Participatory Design process among diverse stakeholders